Solar Saros 113

-Saros cycle series 113 for solar eclipses occurs at the Moon's ascending node, repeating every 18 years, 11 days, contained 71 events.
-All eclipses in this series occurs at the Moon's ascending node.
+Saros cycle series 113 for solar eclipses occurred at the Moon's ascending node, repeating every 18 years, 11 days, contained 71 eclipses, 40 of which were umbral, all annular.
+The first eclipse was on 22 July 586 and the last was on 28 August 1848.
+The eclipse with the longest duration was 9 minutes 32 seconds on 20 November 1397.

 This solar saros is linked to Lunar Saros 106.

 Umbral eclipses

 Umbral eclipses (annular, total and hybrid) can be further classified as either: 1) Central (two limits), 2) Central (one limit) or 3) Non-Central (one limit).
 The statistical distribution of these classes in Saros series 113 appears in the following table.